TL;DR

 The Bigger Picture

 OpenClaw isn’t uniquely broken.
-It’s a fast-moving open-source project that grew from a weekend experiment to 180,000+ GitHub stars in months.
-The security problems it faces — context window leaks, malicious plugins, exposed instances, credential theft — are the same problems every AI agent platform will face as adoption scales.
+It’s a fast-moving open-source project that went from weekend experiment to 180,000+ GitHub stars in months.
+Context window leaks, malicious plugins, exposed instances, credential theft, these aren’t OpenClaw-specific problems.
+Every AI agent platform faces them as adoption scales.

-The MCP ecosystem has the same risks.
-We covered those in Securing MCP Servers and OpenClaw’s Credential Leak Problem.
+The MCP ecosystem is in the same position.
+We covered that in Securing MCP Servers and OpenClaw’s Credential Leak Problem.

 Peter Steinberger (OpenClaw’s creator) recently announced he’s joining OpenAI, with OpenClaw moving to an open-source foundation.
-That transition will take time.
-In the meantime, your keys are your responsibility.
+That transition takes time.
+Until then, your keys are your responsibility.

-The pattern is clear: if your API keys are accessible to the agent at rest — in config files, in the context window, or in the filesystem — they will eventually be exfiltrated.
-The only durable fix is keeping them out of the agent’s reach entirely.
+The through-line is consistent: if your API keys are accessible to the agent at rest, in config files, in the context window, or in the filesystem, they’ll eventually be exfiltrated.
+The only durable fix is keeping them out of the agent’s reach in the first place.

 Best Practices Checklist

-• Use scoped deployment profiles — give the agent only the keys it needs
+.envfiles alongside the agent - Use scoped deployment profiles, give the agent only the keys it needs

 Ready to lock down your AI agent?
-Sign up free and create your first scoped deployment in seconds.
+Start your free trial and create your first scoped deployment in seconds.
 Or install the CLI and start injecting secrets at runtime today.